dhamma-initiative/sutta-player/README.md

 Yes.
 You may discuss any topic (sensual/divine/leading out) with us because it is all underpinned by Dhamma.
 It is through discussion (ie. verbal fabrication) that you end the bewilderment, stop the search and begin purifying your mind, purifying your views, overcoming perplexity, gaining clarity of what is and isn't the path and discerning the way.

 Yes.
-You may meditate with us which may or may not include a spontaneous Dhamma talk dependent on what I have observed during the session.
+You may meditate with us which may or may not include a spontaneous Dhamma talk dependent on what I have observed and what occurs the my mind.

 ---